When is the right time to question a medical decision?

 Other changes will remove all tests provided by Cambridge International Examinations (CIE) and specific tests provided by Cambridge English and Trinity College London from the list of approved English tests, with effect from 1 August 2014, however, transitional provisions will apply.
 Entry clearance applicants may rely on these tests if they make their entry clearance application before 22 August 2014.
 Leave to remain applicants may rely on these tests if they make an application before 1 August 2014.

 The changes also include significant amendments affecting human rights claims and appeal rights against deportation and removal.
-For more information about other changes, please click here for a link to the Statement of Changes.

 Skip to content Home About Us Insights Services Contact Accessibility